mattkeys/ACF-Conditional-Taxonomy-Rules/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Bugfix enqueuing script in footer sometimes causing timing issues
+* Cleanup some unneeded code from v2.0.0

 = 3.0.0 =
 * Updates to support ACF 5.7.x, which is now required to run this plugin